menu

 Of important note, Wilmette is also a village of artists.
 Wilmette has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wilmette’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.28% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 31.96% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Wilmette is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.